SharieRhea/SharieRhea/README.md

-Hi!
-I'm Sharie Rhea! <br />
+Hi there, I'm Sharie Rhea! <br />
-I am a college student interested in programming and simply looking to enjoy the process.
+I am a college student interested in programming and simply looking to enjoy the process.<br />

-I'm currently learning Java through my classes and know some self-taught Python.
-Looking into HTML/CSS at the moment so that I can build my website!<br />
+On-going projects:<br />
+  *  Personal Website: HTML, CSS, JavaScript<br />
+  *  TicTacToe Game: Python<br />

 Thanks for stopping by ^^

 <!---